MurphyPone/murphypone.github.io/src/content/peter-1.md

 notes to “assist the memory”.
 It will only be these rough notes which will be liable to erasure._

-Turing goes on to elaborate on the exact specification of the theoretical machine which I strongly encourage readers to pursue themselves.
-But for the sake of the musings of this series, the layman's defition of a Turing machine can be understood as an infinitely-long tape (memory) with initially blank squares that can be written to.
+Turing goes on to elaborate on the exact specifications of the theoretical machine which I strongly encourage readers to pursue themselves.
+But for the sake of the musings of this series, the layman's definition of a Turing machine can be understood as an infinitely-long tape (memory) with initially blank squares that can be written to.

 The operational aspect of the machine has 3 functions:
-1. Read the symbol at the current square (memory address)
+1. Read the symbol at the current square (memory address),
-2. Write/overwrite the symbol at the current square
+2. Write/overwrite the symbol at the current square,
-3. Move the tape left or write by one square
+3. Move the tape left or right by one square.

 ![Turing Machine](https://3c1703fe8d.site.internapcdn.net/newman/csz/news/800/2013/artificialmusclecomputer1.jpg)

 The last piece of vocabulary we need to embark on our Terrible Turing Journey is "Turing Complete."
 Something is said to be Turing Complete if it can simulate a Turing Machine.
-If something is Turing Complete, it could theoretically solve any computational it was given provided sufficient run time.
-Real world scenarios are limited by their lack of an "infinite memory tape" alluded to in Turing's paper - hence the thought experiment remains in the realm of goofs, gaffs, and blog posts (commonly referred to as mathematical papers).
+If something is Turing Complete, it could theoretically solve any computational problem it was given, provided sufficient run time.
+Real world scenarios are limited by their lack of an "infinite memory tape" alluded to in Turing's paper - hence the thought experiment remains in the realm of goofs, gaffs, blog posts, and academic shit posts (commonly referred to as mathematical papers).

-Tom Wildenhain has an excellent [paper](https://www.andrew.cmu.edu/user/twildenh/PowerPointTM/Paper.pdf) and accompanying [hilarious presentation](https://www.andrew.cmu.edu/user/twildenh/PowerPointTM/Paper.pdf) on the Turing Completeness of MS PowerPoint.
+Tom Wildenhain has an excellent [shit post](https://www.andrew.cmu.edu/user/twildenh/PowerPointTM/Paper.pdf) and accompanying [hilarious presentation](https://www.andrew.cmu.edu/user/twildenh/PowerPointTM/Paper.pdf) on the Turing Completeness of MS PowerPoint.

 # The Plan
-Now that the groundwork has been laid we can have some fun.
-The purpose of this blog from my perspective is to house a series of _Terrible Turing Machines_.
+Now that the groundwork has been established, we can have some fun.
+The purpose of this blog, from my perspective, is to house a series of _Terrible Turing Machines_.

 Enjoy